amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ---
-title: The Secrets Management building block
+title: The Dapr secrets management building block
-description: A description of the Secrets Management building block and how to apply it
+description: A description of the secrets management building block and how to apply it
 author: edwinvw
 ms.date: 12/20/2020
----

-# The Secrets Management building block
+# The Dapr secrets management building block

 In almost every application, you have to deal with information that you should not disclose because of security reasons.
 Here are some examples: